Balcombe Street siege: The siege

 The four men went to 22b Balcombe Street in Marylebone, taking its two residents, middle-aged married couple John and Sheila Matthews, hostage in their front room.
 The men declared that they were members of the IRA and demanded a plane to fly both them and their hostages to Ireland.
 Scotland Yard refused, creating a six-day standoff between the men and the police.
 Peter Imbert, later Commissioner of the Metropolitan Police, was the chief police negotiator.
-Max Vernon, who was later chief negotiator of the Iranian Embassy siege was another of the police negotiators.
+Max Vernon, who was later chief negotiator of the Iranian Embassy siege, was another of the police negotiators.

-The men surrendered after several days of intense negotiations between Metropolitan Police Bomb Squad officers, Detective Superintendent Peter Imbert and Detective Chief Superintendent Jim Nevill, and the unit's leader Joe O’Connell, who went by the name of "Tom".
+The men surrendered after several days of intense negotiations between Metropolitan Police Bomb Squad officers, Detective Superintendent Peter Imbert and Detective Chief Superintendent Jim Nevill, and the unit's leader Joe O'Connell, who went by the name of "Tom".
 The other members of the gang were named "Mick" and "Paddy", thereby avoiding revealing to the negotiators precisely how many of them were in the living room of the flat.
 The resolution of the siege was a result of the combined psychological pressure exerted on the gang by Imbert and the deprivation tactics used on the four men.
 The officers also used carefully crafted misinformation, through the BBC Radio news—the police knew the gang had a radio—to further destabilise the gang into surrender.
 A news broadcast stated that the Special Air Service were going to be sent in to storm the building and release the hostages.
 This seemed to deter the gang and they eventually gave themselves up to the police.

 Trial

 The four were found guilty at their Old Bailey trial in 1977 of seven murders, conspiring to cause explosions, and falsely imprisoning John and Sheila Matthews during the siege.
-O’Connell, Butler and Duggan each received 12 life sentences, and Doherty received 11.
+O'Connell, Butler and Duggan each received 12 life sentences, and Doherty received 11.
 Each of the men were later given a whole life tariff, the only IRA prisoners to receive this tariff.
-During the trial they instructed their lawyers to "draw attention to the fact that four totally innocent people were serving massive sentences" for a bombing in Woolwich and two in Guildford.
-Despite telling the police that they were responsible, they were never charged with these offences and the Guildford Four and Maguire Seven remained in prison for 15 more years, until it was ruled that their convictions were unsafe.
+During the trial they instructed their lawyers to "draw attention to the fact that four totally innocent people were serving massive sentences" for Guildford pub bombings and (for two of them) a Woolwich pub bombing.
+Despite telling the police that they (The Balcombe ASU) were responsible, they were never charged with these offences and the Guildford Four and Maguire Seven remained in prison for 15 more years, until it was ruled that their convictions were unsafe.

 Release

-After serving 23 years in English prisons, the four men were transferred to Portlaoise Prison, County Laois, Republic of Ireland, in early 1998.
+After serving 23 years in English prisons, the four men were transferred to Portlaoise Prison, County Laois, Ireland, in early 1998.
 They were presented by Gerry Adams to the 1998 Sinn Féin Ard Fheis as 'our Nelson Mandelas', and were released in 1999 as part of the Good Friday Agreement.